Basic Engineering

 What exactly does Basic Engineering involve?

-Basic engineering at ENCOS includes a multitude of activities.
+Basic engineering at DMT ENCOS includes a multitude of activities.
 The extent depends largely on the project framework and thus on the product to be produced.
 Furthermore, the know-how to be applied regarding the manufacturing process of the plant to be used is crucial for the necessary planning effort within basic engineering.
 The most important and recurring performance steps are explained in detail below.

 From process development to large-scale plants